 - adopted the "Code of Conduct" for Directors produced by the Australian Institute of Company Directors ("AICD Code"); and - adopted the Corporation's "Code of Conduct".

-Each Director will follow the Conflicts of Interest Policy, the Related Party Transactions Policy and Receipt & Management of Gifts, Benefits or Hospitality Policy.
+Each Director will follow the Conflicts of Interest and Related Party Transactions Policy, Receipt & Management of Gifts, Benefits or Hospitality Policy and the Board Expense Reimbursement Policy.

 23. Review of Charter